potamides/pantran.nvim/README.md

 more information)<!-- panvimdoc-ignore-end -->.

 ## Configuration
-Glotta supports a wide range of configuration options.
+Glotta.nvim supports a wide range of configuration options.
 Some essential ones are listed below<!-- panvimdoc-ignore-start -->, for a full list consult the additional [documentation](doc/README.md)<!-- panvimdoc-ignore-end -->.
 The invocation of `require("glotta").setup()` is optional.